 The following is a short overview of some of the great things to do in Pittsburgh.
-The Kingsford lab website has a more comprehensive list of over 100 suggested activities that make Pittsburgh a great place to live.
+Dr. Carl Kingsford has compiled a more comprehensive list of over 100 suggested activities that make Pittsburgh a great place to live.

 Parks & Outdoor Activities

 Often, visitors are amazed by the number and size of Pittsburgh’s green spaces.
 Schenley Park, pictured above, is a short walk from Carnegie Mellon’s main campus, and features a running track, soccer fields, tennis courts, an ice skating rink, public pool, and a frisbee golf course.
 Frick Park is a short bus ride away, and contains many miles of hiking trails where you will see many species of birds, including wild turkeys, in addition to foxes and deer.